Medication Therapy Management Program

 - Better understand your medicines

-- Resolve any issues with taking your medications
+- Work on any issues with taking your medications

-- Reduce your risk for serious medication reactions
+- Reduce your risk for serious medication problems

-- Mail you a summary of your consultation to share with your doctor
+- Mail you a summary of your conversation to share with your doctor

 The summary you will receive following the telephone appointment includes a medication action plan that recommends what you can do to make the best use of your medications, with space for you to take notes or write down any follow-up questions.
 You will also get a personal medication list that will include all the medications you’re taking and why you take them.
 You may also print a blank medication form (PDF).